Resco Field Service Guide

 5. Data Filtering

 There are several ways for the dispatcher to filter displayed data.
-Filter dialog will open by clicking on the upper left filter icon.
-The dialog contains three tabs with different types of filter settings.
+One of it is through the Settings window that opens when you click the Settings button.
+The window contains six tabs with different types of settings.

 5.1.
 Hide/Show Weekends, Completed and Canceled WorkOrder Schedules